When to plant Arugula in Keweenaw County, MI

 Keweenaw County, Michigan is in USDA Hardiness Zone 5b.
 The average last spring frost is May 19 and first fall frost is October 1.

-Keweenaw County County sits in USDA Zone 5b.
+Keweenaw County sits in USDA Zone 5b.
 Arugula grows reliably in zones 3a through 11b, so it's a good fit here.

-Can Arugula grow in Keweenaw County County's climate?
+Can Arugula grow in Keweenaw County's climate?

 Your Keweenaw County Garden Planner — Free